 This option specifies the font size for selected cells.

 This option specifies the text color in selected cells.

 This option specifies the color filled in selected cells.

-This button applies setting to selected cells without closing the dialog.
+Apply Button: Apply setting to selected cells without closing the dialog.

-Apply setting to selected cells and Close the dialog.
+OK Button: Apply setting to selected cells and Close the dialog.

-Close the dialog and discard the changes.
+Cancel Button: Close the dialog and discard the changes.